Fluffy pillows. Foam pillows. Feather pillows. Ahhh. The rest…or not.

 - With their own pillows, 50% reported regular waking symptoms, failure to relieve pre-sleeping symptoms, uncomfortable pillows, and/or poor-quality sleep.

-- 100% of those who reported poor sleep quality also reported poor pillow comfort.
+- All pillow participants who reported poor sleep quality also reported poor pillow comfort.

 - Pillow-comfort reports were not related to any waking symptom report.